 \subsection{Discussion of previous work and motivation}

-Control and stabilization of evolutionary partial differential equations is an important topic and became an area of interest for many researchers in recent decades.
+Control and stabilization of evolutionary PDEs is an important topic and has become an area of interest for many researchers in recent decades.
 Several different approaches exist for designing control systems.
 In some of these systems, control inputs act from the interior of the medium, perhaps only from a local part.
 Other systems may use boundary controllers, especially when access to medium is restricted.
 The control mechanism is of feedback type if the controller depends on the state of the model.
-A backstepping based boundary feedback controller is a classical example.
-See \cite{AaSmKr,KrGuSm,Liu03,SmCeKr,SmKr1,SmKr2} for its application to second order PDEs and \cite{BaOzYi,CeCo,CoLu,OzAr,OzBa,OzYi} for its application to third order PDEs.
+A backstepping-based boundary feedback controller is a classical example.
+See \cite{AaSmKr,KrGuSm,Liu03,SmCeKr,SmKr1,SmKr2} for its application to second-order PDEs and \cite{BaOzYi,CeCo,CoLu,OzAr,OzBa,OzYi} for its application to third-order PDEs.

 Stabilization of a nonlinear diffusion equation (with a quadratic nonlinearity) via the standard backstepping transform was previously achieved by \cite{Yu14}.
-Designing a finite dimensional controller for a similar problem as in the current paper is more challenging.
-For instance, the usual methods for proving bounded invertibility of the standard backstepping transformation fails in the current finite dimensional case and one needs to give a new proof of such result.
+Designing a finite-dimensional controller for a similar problem as in the current paper is more challenging.
+For instance, the usual methods for proving bounded invertibility of the standard backstepping transformation fails in the current finite-dimensional case and one needs to give a new proof of such result.
 Moreover, proofs of decay rate estimates through multipliers are more delicate in the present case as projections are involved both in equations and in the estimates.
 Designing a control system where the controller involves only finitely many parameters of the solution rather than the full state of the solution also offers an important practical use.